Automate Graphic Design using Python

 Spatial Coordinates

-We decided to put the origin in the top-left corner; it’s because Pillow is using the same origin.
+We decided to put the origin in the top-left corner.

-Import png icons
+Import PNG icons

-The storage location number and the bar code will be generated in your python script.
+The storage location number and the bar code will be generated in your Python script.

 The other items are icons that will be imported into your Pillow object using locally store png files.